jackrobertscott/icetea/packages/lumbridge-theme/README.md

 );
 ```

-You can see the `mutations` and `actions` properties on the element should correspond to the properties in the `theme.add` method (as shown in above docs).
+You can see the `mutations` and `combos` properties on the element should correspond to the properties in the `theme.add` method (as shown in above docs).

 ## Packages